/ Setup CD Version 3

 As per last weeks discussion regarding my experiences

 with your surround system calibration technique/subwoofer

 results of the Soundoctor sound system calibration technique

 are nothing short of transcendental.
 In addition to

-jaw dropping improvements in sonic punch and visceral impact,
+jaw dropping improvements in sonic punch

-well above the subwoofer crossover
+imaging for frequencies well above the subwoofer crossover

 frequency are also vastly improved, even on real-world

 systems with non-optimal geometry or acoustic environments

 ever installed using the Soundoctor method!